intel/disease-prediction/README.md

 **Note:** See this dataset's applicable license for terms and conditions.
 Intel Corporation does not own the rights to this dataset and does not confer any rights to it.

+## Ways to run this reference use case
 This reference kit offers three options for running the fine-tuning and inference processes:

 - Docker